-- 9.1 Outline potential impacts on aquatic and terrestrial flora and fauna and their habitats (within the meaning of the Threatened Species Conservation Act 1995 and the Fisheries Management Act 1994).
-Provide measures for their conservation, where relevant. - 9.2 Outline measures for the conservation of existing wildlife corridor values and/or connective importance of any vegetation on the subject land. - 9.3 Address measures to protect, manage and enhance the native vegetation in the riparian corridor and adjacent aquatic habitats. - 9.4 Demonstrate that the proposal and any resulting development would ensure the objectives and criteria of the Riparian Corridor Objectives Settings (ROCS) are met. - 9.5 Assess proposed native vegetation clearing with consideration of potential impacts and, if applicable, provide details of an offset strategy or other suitable mitigation measures to ensure that there is no net loss of native vegetation values. - 9.6 A suitably qualified environmental consultant is to provide a survey to identify the presence of threatened species and/or endangered ecological communities on the subject land.
-An assessment of the impacts of the proposal on the environment is to be provided.
+- 9.1 Outline potential impacts of the project on any threatened species, populations or ecological communities listed in the Threatened Species Conservation Act 1995 and the Fisheries Management Act 1994 in accordance with the Draft Guidelines for Threatened Species Assessment (DEC 2005). - 9.2 Outline measures for the conservation of existing wildlife corridor values and/or connective importance of any vegetation on the subject land. - 9.3 Demonstrate suitable riparian corridor management or buffering between the development and adjacent waterways or natural drainage lines and demonstrate adequate protection of riparian and aquatic habitats. - 9.4 Address impacts of any native vegetation clearing and, if applicable, provide details of an offset strategy or other suitable mitigation measures to ensure that there is no net loss of native vegetation values.